Fun and adventure for young people and adult volunteers in Wanborough, Swindon

 We do try our best to give a space to everyone who wants to join.
 However, young people sometimes have to wait a little while before a space becomes available.

 It is well worth adding your child to our joining list from an early age to increase the chances of a space being available when they reach joining age.
-We recommend that wherever possible all children join us as Beavers at age 6, and work up through the group.
+We recommend that wherever possible all children join us as Squirrels at age 4, and work up through the group.

 How do we Get Involved?